EnzoSinagan/CS3-PORTFOLIO-SY2627/README.md

-This a file created during 9-Lithium class.
+This repository is a portfolio of all activities for S.Y.
+2025-2026.